 D. Public Information

 The following is a list of public information which may be made available by the College without prior consent of the student and is considered part of the public record of the student’s attendance:

 - Date and place of birth of student

 - Major field of study

 - Student’s participation in officially recognized activities, clubs, organizations, and weight and height of members of athletic institution teams

 - The institution most recently previously attended by the student

-If any student has an objection to any of the aforementioned information being released during any given term or academic year, the student should notify, in person or in writing, the Assistant Dean.
+If any student has an objection to any of the aforementioned information being released during any given term or academic year, the student should notify, in person or in writing, the Dean of Students.

 E. Location of Individuals Responsible for Student Records